oils-for-unix/oils/doc/ul-table.md

 TODO:

+- Move unit tests to spec tests - `doctools/ul-table-test.ysh`
-- Make it run under Python 3, including unit tests
+  - can run under Python 2 vs. Python 3
+  - can run with cmark vs. `markdown.pl`
     - De-couple it from cmark.so
-  - Use Unix pipes, with a demo in `doctools/ul-table.sh`
+- Publish the code separately?
+  - `lazylex/html.py` can got in `doctools/`
+  - or maybe it's ready to go in `data_lang/htm8.py`, if we can fix the lexer
+- Could revive pyannotate automation to help with the typing

 ### Algorithm Notes